 To postulate a hypothesis for limiting LBP on prolonged sitting existing background scientific knowledge of spinal pathology and bio-mechanics, in combination with clinical experience, arguing from cause to effect, was easily achieved and resulted in the 2T concept which is shown above.
 Conventionally this would need to be confirmed or falsified by experiment, in this case by field trials.
 With no commercial chair models available this was not possible, to date.
 Subsequently a different approach has emerged, closer to ‘inverse probability’ of ‘Bayes Theorem’.
 The process is reversed, watching the effects to determine the cause.
 In this instance later research has confirmed the original assumptions with a complete theoretical confirmation by pMRI sudies.

-The original 2T model has remained intact except that the transition from reclined to upright has becomr recognised as a mode in its own right, conferring physiological advantages.
-The bi-modal, 2T concept has become a tri-modal (3M) concept.
+The original 2T model has remained intact except that the transition from reclined to upright conferring physiological advantages and has becomr recognised as a mode in its own right, The bi-modal, 2T concept becoming a tri-modal (3M) concept.
 The desk-less workstation version, allowing a ‘standing’ mode became a 4 mode concept (4M). ☛work station→ .

 Interestingly the prototype1 shown was a desk-less version.
 In time this has become recognised as a ‘Workstation’, with no help from me.
 At that time IT components were clunky.
 The advances in IT hardware now make a desklessworkstation an obvious solution and has added advantages.
 I am now (2015) returning to this as a Tri-Modal (3M) concept with an additional Sit/Stand mode, transforming the 2T to 4M. →WORKCHAIRS, a new breed with a reclined mode.

 The concept has not changed since then.
 Additional evidence has accrued along the way and perceptions have progressed to become more supportive.